Jump to start of content

 What kind of device can I use?

-While you can access the LKA on your internet-connected smartphone, tablet, laptop or desktop computer, the best experience at launch will be on a laptop or desktop computer.
+While you can access the LKA on your internet-connected smartphone, tablet, laptop or desktop computer, the best experience will be on a laptop or desktop computer.
 Some testers reported occasional issues with the mobile experience that are actively being addressed.

 Also, some questions may contain multimedia that are better experienced on a device with a larger screen.
 If a question will contain multimedia, you’ll see an alert prompt before opening it that will advise you to use a laptop or desktop computer.